6 Things to Know About Child Custody and Visitation Law in Pennsylvania

 - Joint Custody – When you are married, you have joint legal custody of your children and make decisions regarding the child’s future with equal authority.
 This type of custody reflects that.

-- Sole Custody – Only one parent is allowed to make important life decisions regarding the raising of the child.
+- Sole Custody – Only one parent is allowed to make important life decisions regarding raising the child.

-When the child custody and visitation case is over, the judge will make a decision with a custody order.
-A judge can use multiple custody orders to decide aspects of a child custody case as they proceed.
+When the child custody and visitation deliberation is over, the judge will make a final decision with a custody order(s).
+Pennsylvania custody laws allow the judge to use multiple custody orders to decide aspects of a child custody case as they proceed.

 A custody order is a written order that details the physical and legal custody of the child based on the cases both parents provided.
+It is governed by PA child custody laws.
 This is what you will refer to when configuring your life around the court’s decisions for your child.

 #4.
 What Custody Order Modifications Are Possible

-Custody order modifications allow you to petition the court for a change in the custody order.
+PA child custody laws allow custody order modifications, wherein you can petition the court for a change in the custody order.
 The changes can include modifications to your custody status, visitation agreement, and child support payments.

 To keep people from petitioning the court simply because they don’t like the outcome of the original custody order, there must be a reason for the change.
 These reasons usually pertain to a change in circumstances that have left one or both parents more or less fit to care for the child.
-This can also include a change by one parent that would leave the other parent less able to care for the child.
+As per Pennsylvania custody laws, this can also include a change by one parent that would leave the other parent less able to care for the child.

 Examples of these changes include: